-From this reading of Marx and Engels, I've drawn three major implications, together outlining a labor theory of life.
+I've drawn three major implications from this reading of Marx and Engels, together outlining a labor theory of life.
 First, "labor created man."
-By this Engels did not propose a labor reductionism.
+Engels was not proposing a labor reductionism (1987).
 That would violate the most elementary procedures of dialectical thought.
-Rather the labor process is the generative moment of social metabolisms, its contradictions weaving together cooperation, conflict and consciousness.
-Levins and Lewontin would subsequently develop these themes in their critique of Cartesian reduction and the environment-making dialectics of gene, organism and environment.
+Rather, the labor process is the generative moment of social metabolisms, its contradictions weaving together cooperation, conflict, and consciousness.
+Levins and Lewontin subsequently developed these themes in their critique of Cartesian reduction and the environment-making dialectics of gene, organism, and environment (1985).

 Second, the labor process joins the dialectical activation of the "soil and the worker" as a differentiated ontological and historical unity.
 This is crucial if we are to avoid vulgar materialism.
 As Marxist geographers have long emphasized, resources become.
-And before them, Marx: the labor process activates "new potentialities slumbering in nature."53 Attributing historical powers to climate, coal, or abstract nature is about as fundamental a rejection of Marx's dialectical materialism as one can get.
-(Use-value is a historical relation of the labor process, which activates some use-values and not others.)
-Such substance fetishism emerged historically through the Cartesian revolution, manufactured from the raw material of Nature.
-This was my disagreement with Malm's fossil capital thesis.54 Malm throws onto the trash heap Marx's concept of circulating constant capital and hopes that no one notices.
-In my view, Marx's concept of circulating capital allows us forge interpretive connections between class and substance, and I concluded that fossil capital and cognates are naturalized substance fetishes.
-As such, they share a conceptual affinity with neo-Malthusianism.
-Rather than a battle of slogans, however, I showed how a recuperation of Marx's theory of the rising organic composition of capital in the light of the dialectics of fixed and circulating constant capital allows for a historical reconstruction.
-This alternative reveals imperialist class formation and its commodity frontiers - especially in the plantation system - as pivotal to the "rise" of fossil capital.55
+And, before them, Marx: the labor process activates "new potentialities slumbering in nature" (1976, 283).
+Attributing historical powers to climate, coal, or abstract nature is about as fundamental a rejection of Marx's dialectical materialism as one can get.
+(Use-value is a historical relation of the labor process, activating some use-values, not others.)
+Such substance fetishism emerged historically through the Cartesian revolution, manufactured from the raw material of bourgeois naturalism.
+This has been the crux of my disagreement with Malm's fossil capital thesis (2016).
+Malm discards Marx's concept of circulating constant capital and hopes no one notices.
+In my view, Marx's concept of circulating capital allows us to forge interpretive connections between class and substance.
+From this perspective, fossil capital and cognates are naturalized substance fetishes.
+As such, they share a conceptual affinity with neo-Malthusian resource economics (Retort 2005).
+Rather than a battle of slogans, however, I've shown how a recuperation of Marx's theory of the rising organic composition of capital in the light of the dialectics of fixed and circulating constant capital allows for a historical reconstruction.
+This alternative reveals imperialist class formation and its commodity frontiers-especially in the plantation system-as pivotal to the "rise" of so-called fossil capital (Moore 2023f).

-Third, the origins of capitalism and its capitalogenic crisis tendencies in the web of life are therefore located, again following Marx, through modern proletarianization in the web of life.
-The core of Cheap Nature as bourgeois-imperial project and world-historical process is the search for cheap and tractable labor supplies.
-It is a history of class formation, and politically-enforced proletarianization, beginning in earnest with the detonation of climate change, geopolitical exhaustion and thence renewed war, and economic crisis in the 1550s.
+Third, the origins of capitalism and its capitalogenic crisis tendencies are located, again following Marx, through modern proletarianization in the web of life (Moore 2003; Seccombe 1992).
+Without an account of proletarianization, Marxism surrenders the intellectual-and political-ground to the neo-Malthusians.
+The core of Cheap Nature as a bourgeois-imperial project and world-historical process is the search for cheap and tractable labor supplies.
+It is a history of class formation and politically enforced proletarianization, beginning in earnest with the perfect storm of climate change, geopolitical turbulence, and economic crisis in the 1550 s.
 Following Marx's arguments in Capital, I argued that worldwide proletarianization, propelled forward by the mechanisms of political accumulation, was central to understanding capitalism's origins and today's epochal crisis.

 In the twenty-first century, natural law arguments appear in a new form but not in historical essence.
 Nature as "climate emergency" is now deployed in favor of a liberal technocratic program of climate austerity with a powerful justification: "there is no time."
-Nature and other ruling ideas (but Nature especially!), as far back as the Cartesian Revolution and Locke's ethos of
+Nature and other ruling ideas (but Nature especially!), as far back as the Cartesian Revolution and Locke's ethos of Improvement, have invited intellectuals to "share the illusions" of their epochs (Marx and Engels 1975, 55).
+For Marx and Engels, these illusions were not merely a question of getting it wrong.
+Malthus was wrong, in so many ways; but this is no exercise in academic point scoring.